 You and someone else live in different cities.
 You want to meet somewhere.
-Not at either person’s home — somewhere in between, reachable by direct flight from both places.
+Not at either person’s home — somewhere in between, reachable by direct flight from both places for a weekend meetup with friends, family, or other travelers.

 Simple idea.
-Surprisingly hard to execute with standard travel tools.
+Surprisingly hard to execute with standard travel tools — even though travelers all over the world run into this problem.

 Google Flights won’t do this